Numbers 13 – Spies Are Sent into Canaan

 Now these were their names: from the tribe of Reuben, Shammua the son of Zaccur; from the tribe of Simeon, Shaphat the son of Hori; from the tribe of Judah, Caleb the son of Jephunneh; from the tribe of Issachar, Igal the son of Joseph; from the tribe of Ephraim, Hoshea the son of Nun; from the tribe of Benjamin, Palti the son of Raphu; from the tribe of Zebulun, Gaddiel the son of Sodi; from the tribe of Joseph, that is, from the tribe of Manasseh, Gaddi the son of Susi; from the tribe of Dan, Ammiel the son of Gemalli; from the tribe of Asher, Sethur the son of Michael; from the tribe of Naphtali, Nahbi the son of Vophsi; from the tribe of Gad, Geuel the son of Machi.
 These are the names of the men whom Moses sent to spy out the land.
 And Moses called Hoshea the son of Nun, Joshua.

 b.
 And Moses called Hoshea the son of Nun, Joshua: Joshua was chosen as the leader of the group.
 His name was first listed as Hoshea, meaning “salvation.”
-Yet his name came to be Ya-Hoshea meaning, “Yahweh is salvation.”
+Here we learn that Moses gave him the name he is more commonly known by: Ya-Hoshea meaning, “Yahweh is salvation.”
+This is the Hebrew way of saying the name “Jesus.”

 3. (17-20) Moses commissions the spies.